ZChipman/Rotten_Tomatoes_Data_Mining/README.md

 ## Technical Specifications:

 The original code was written using R (version 4.0.3) and RStudio.
 Future work will be written in Python using Jupyter notebook.
+Is should be noted that the Association Rules mining code will not be converted as I would like to focus of future research to be on the classification models.

 ## Future Goals: